 Mono-Sub Out: The integrated amplifier features a mono-RCA output for connecting a powered subwoofer (sold separately) with an LFE or line-level input.
 The unit will detect when a cable is connected to the subwoofer output and adjust the low-pass crossover frequency automatically.

 Front-Panel Controls: There are touch-sensitive controls across the front-panel of the Sonos Amp.
 These controls included Volume Up/Down, Play/Pause, and Previous/Next Track.
 There is also an IR (infrared) sensor on the front-panel that receives signals sent by a programmable IR remote control (not included and sold separately).

 Mounting Options: You can place the Sonos Amp just about anywhere - in an electronics rack, on a shelf, on a credenza with your TV, or wall-mounted using a proprietary bracket (sold separately).
 On a shelf or table-top, mount the integrated amplifier horizontally with a least 3" of clearance around the unit.
-The Amp will also work perfectly in a rack-mount system (one amp will fit in a 1U rack space, two amps will fit a 2U rack space, and up to four amps will fit in a 3U rack space).
-Using a propreitary wall-mount bracket the Sonos Amp hangs vertically on the wall
+The Amp will also work perfectly in a rack-mount system.
+Two Amps will fit side by side in a 2U rack shelf, while four Amps will fit in a 3U rack shelf (side by side & stacked).
+Using a proprietary wall-mount bracket the Sonos Amp hangs vertically on the wall.

 AC Power: The Sonos Amp comes with a detachable 6.5' AC power cord that will plug into the back of the integrated amplifier and into and AC power outlet or surge protector (sold separately).